 \section{Abstract}

 As instruction-tuned large language models (LLMs) gain global adoption, their ability to follow instructions in multiple languages becomes increasingly crucial.
-One promising approach is cross-lingual transfer, where a model acquires specific functionality on some language by finetuning on another language.
-In this work, we investigate how multilinguality during instruction tuning of a multilingual LLM affects instruction-following across languages.
+In this work, we investigate how multilinguality during instruction tuning of a multilingual LLM affects instruction-following across languages from the pre-training corpus.
 We first show that many languages transfer some instruction-following capabilities to other languages from even monolingual tuning.
-Furthermore, we find that only 40 multilingual examples in an English tuning set substantially improve multilingual instruction-following, both in seen and unseen languages during tuning.
-In general, we observe that models tuned on multilingual mixtures exhibit comparable or superior performance in several languages compared to monolingually tuned models, despite training on 10x fewer examples in those languages.
-Finally, we find that increasing the number of languages in the instruction tuning set from 1 to only 2, 3, or 4 increases cross-lingual generalization.
+Furthermore, we find that only 40 multilingual examples integrated in an English tuning set substantially improve multilingual instruction-following, both in seen and unseen languages during tuning.
+In general, we observe that models tuned on multilingual mixtures exhibit comparable or superior performance in multiple languages compared to monolingually tuned models, despite training on 10x fewer examples in those languages.
+Finally, we find that diversifying the instruction tuning set with even just 2-4 languages significantly improves cross-lingual generalization.
 Our results suggest that building massively multilingual instruction-tuned models can be done with only a very small set of multilingual instruction-responses.